 - There is little doubt that the Susruta and Carak Samhitas were taught at Nalanda; and the large number of students from Tibet, China and other countries of East Asia would have carried home their copies and translations. - Transfer of knowledge was also facilitated by Indian teachers accompanying these home-bound disciples. - Even today several texts in medicine, philosophy etc, which are no longer available in the Sanskrit original, are available in their Chinese and Tibetan translations. - What the barbarians destroyed in India had a resurrection in other countries.
-(Destruction of Nalanda, Vikramshila and Udantapura by Bakhtiar Khilzi in 1200 AD)
+(Complete destruction of Nalanda by Bakhtiar Khilzi in 1200 AD)